 The Rework America Alliance, a Markle Foundation initiative, is a partnership of civil rights organizations, nonprofits, private-sector employers, labor organizations, and educators (see sidebar “What is the Rework America Alliance?”) formed to respond to the employment crisis created by the pandemic, which brought into stark relief the inequities in the labor market.
 The Alliance is committed to helping unemployed workers from low-wage jobs, particularly people of color who have been disproportionately affected, come back to work in better jobs—jobs that are viable for people based on experience rather than college degrees, are likely to be in demand, and can unlock economic advancement.
 These include jobs that act as gateways to further career opportunities.
 The Alliance has brought together the collective experience and capabilities of its partners—which represent the breadth of the labor market—to expand experience-based job progressions.

 It will not be easy—workers from low-wage roles face a unique set of challenges.
-Going back to their prior jobs may not be an option, as a large number of the jobs lost in the pandemic are lost permanently.
+Going back to their prior jobs may not be an option, as a large number of the jobs lost in the pandemic are lost permanently.3 Moreover, the millions of these workers who are people of color face barriers resulting from racial discrimination, both conscious and unconscious, in the labor market.4

 Building on this strong foundation, we have added the following important layers to identify the actions that those working to support job seekers could take: